A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 But if you grow your own gourds, and follow the steps to make gourd soy candles, then you could save money while also indulging in sweet-smelling home décor.

-It isn’t as common to eat gourd in Western Culture, but it is quite common in other countries.
-You would be surprised by all of the gourd recipes found on the internet.
+It isn’t as common to eat gourd in the West, but it is quite common in other countries.
+You’d be surprised by all of the gourd recipes found on the internet.

-However, I wanted to share this recipe for a bitter gourd fry because when you are trying something new, it seems fried is usually the best introduction.
+This recipe for a bitter gourd fry is a great introduction because when you’re trying something new, it seems fried is usually the best introduction.